ostcar/roc-wasm-experiment/README.md

 This example demonstrates, how to use Effects/Task.
 Javascript exports the functions `getTime` and `consoleLog`.
 Roc calls this using its Task system.

-For this to work, the Effects had to be defined in a `hosted` roc module inside the platform.

-**Question 3:** Would it be possible for an Wasm roc app, that has no platform, to define effects?
-Maybe after `Task` will be a builtin?

-It was currently also necessary, to define the effects in the `host.zig`-file.
-This does not seem necessary.
-Is this a bug?